AdilZouitine/outfit/README.md

 Outfit is a lightweight library to **tidy up** your machine learning experiments in a simple way.

-The idea of Outfit is to store in your wardrobe your parameters, output file, scores and features in order to be able to make a request and find out which are your best experimentation according to a given criterion.
+The idea of Outfit is to store in your `Wardrobe` your parameters, output file, scores and features in order to be able to make a request and find out which are your best experimentation according to a given criterion.

 ## How install outfit ?